BENIGN SKIN LESION REMOVAL

 It's important to note that even though most benign skin lesions are harmless, any new or changing growth on the skin should be examined by a healthcare professional.
 They can help determine the nature of the lesion and whether further evaluation or removal is necessary.
 Regular skin checks and prompt evaluation of any concerning changes are essential for maintaining skin health.

 Some patients visit Déjà Vu to have unwanted moles, cysts, warts, growths, bumps, or other skin lesions removed.
-Dèjá Vu is a full-service medical clinic with skilled registered nurses and a physician that can treat most skin lesions in the office.
-Dr. Manley and our clinical staff have many years of experience doing minor skin procedures on the face and anywhere else on the body.
+Dèjá Vu is a full-service medical clinic that can evaluate and treat most skin lesions in the office.
+Dr. Manley and our clinical staff have many years of experience doing minor skin procedures.
 Complex lesions are referred to a plastic surgeon.
 Many of these treatments are covered by medical insurance.
-Go to the bottom of this page for insurance information.
+See the bottom of this page for insurance information.

 There are many types of skin lesions that we routinely remove at Déjà Vu.